5T33Z0/OC-Little-Translated/F_Desktop_EFIs/README.md

 ## About
 This section includes OpenCore configs for Intel CPUs based on the work of **Gabriel Luchina** who took a lot of time and effort to create EFI folders with configs for each CPU Family listed in Dortania's OpenCore install Guide.

-I took his base configs and modified and impreoved them so they work out of the box (hopefully).
-However, you should consider these config templates as starting points for getting you up and running with OpenCore only – that's why they are called *base* configs and not "the perfect config for every system ever"!
+I took his base configs, modified and impreoved them so they work out of the box (hopefully).
+However, you should consider them as starting points only for getting you up and running with OpenCore – that's why they are called *base* configs and not "the perfect config for every system ever"!

 **No AMD?** Since configuring an AMD systems requires a lot of custom entries in the MMIO Whitelist section, working with generic, pre-made configs is hit or miss.
 Based on this [**discussion**](https://github.com/ic005k/QtOpenCoreConfig/issues/88), I decided to remove AMD templates from the database.
 Fabiosun took care of the AMD templates since he has more experience in this field than me.

 ## New approach: generating EFIs from `config.plist`
-Instead of downloading pre-configured and possibly outdated OpenCore EFI folders from the net or github, you can use OpenCore Auxiliary Tools ([**OCAT**](https://github.com/ic005k/OCAuxiliaryTools#readme)) to generate the whole EFI folder based on the config included in the App's database.
+Instead of downloading pre-configured and possibly outdated OpenCore EFI folders from the net or github, you can use OpenCore Auxiliary Tools ([**OCAT**](https://github.com/ic005k/OCAuxiliaryTools#readme)) to generate the whole EFI folder based on the configs included in the app's database.
 This way, you always have the latest version of OpenCore, the config, kexts and drivers.

 Included are about 40 configs for Intel CPUs, covering a wide range of supported Desktop CPUs, vendors and chipsets.